djware/TrimUITools/README.md

 ![image](https://github.com/djware/TrimUITools/assets/85318457/86fb5a8c-9551-42ac-896f-9811df58a00f)

-Extract files to your SDCARD and run UDISK.
+Extract files to your SDCARD and run the UDISK app.
+It runs in the background and you may see screen dim for a moment.
+After its complete you can launch usb_storage app.
 ## 📥 Installation

 ```bash